csutaria/macbook-setup/README.md

 # macbook-setup
-Tools and configuration files to set up a MacBook
+Tools and configuration files to set up a MacBook using Ansible

 ## Using macbook-setup
 - Clone this repo